Dalma28/Latex_linter/README.md

 Latex linter is a program for editing and reformatting latex files

+## Project description

+Latex linter is a linter thar checks your latex file and do some changes on the format of the file.
+The program follows certain rules for editing.
+Latex linter saves you time by checking your whole file and make the needed changes.
+The program makes a copy of your file so that you can hold the original file.

 ## Usage

 You can run the program directly from application file.
 The program will make an edited copy of your original latex file.